ideaismobile/IDMAlertViewManager/README.md

 	[IDMAlertViewManager setDefaultConnectionErrorTitle:@"Network Connectivity Error" message:@"Couldn't reach the server.
 Please, try again." otherButtons:@[@"Nah!
 I'm fine!"]];
 ```

 To show the default alert window for connectivity error you must call `[IDMAlertViewManager showDefaultConnectionFailureAlert]`.
-Alternatively you can send blocks to be called on completion or error:
+Alternatively you can send blocks to be called on success or error:

 ``` objective-c
 	[IDMAlertViewManager showDefaultConnectionAlertWithSuccess:^(NSUInteger selectedIndex) {